 Australian Shepherd Papillon Mix (Austi-Pap)

 This new dog breed is a mix between the Papillon and the Aussie, so his size and coat color may vary depending on the genes he inherited from his parents.
 The European Papillon is originally from France and his ears resemble butterfly wings, hence the name Papillon, which means -butterfly- in French.
 The Austi-Pap takes after his Aussie parent when it comes to confidence and independence.
 He is also reserved around strangers and may behave aggressively towards large dogs in an effort to protect his family.
 As with the other cross breeds, early socialization and training are highly recommended.
 Papillons are known to bark at the slightest sound, so dogs who carry the same gene as their Papillon parents should not be left outdoors for extended periods of time.
 Appearance-wise, the Austi-Pap is usually medium sized with a merle pattern that can be brown or white, depending on his lineage.
 This cross breed requires moderate maintenance that includes regular brushing, nail trimming as well as ear cleaning.
+For more options head over to our guides on dog nail grinders and dog ear cleaners.

 Australian Shepherd Boston Terrier Mix (Baussie)